SEAT Ibiza: First generation (021A; 1984)

-The interior space was good but the styling was fairly unimaginative even though it was known for having a rather quirky interior instrument layout, marked by a lack of control stalks.
+The interior space was rather respectable for what it was, but the styling was considered unimaginative, even though it was known for having a rather quirky interior instrument layout, marked by a lack of control stalks.
 The indicators were operated by a rocker-switch, and the headlights by a sliding switch.
 It had three principal trim levels (L, GL, and GLX) with body styles of 3 and 5 doors and several versions including Base, Special, Disco, Chrono, Designer, Fashion, and SXi.
 As power outputs dropped due to more stringent emissions requirements, a 1.7-litre version of the engine was developed for the Sportline version.
 For the same reason, a 109 PS turbocharged version of the 1.5-litre engine was developed for the Swiss market and presented in March 1989.

 In the meantime, SEAT had already signed a cooperation agreement with Volkswagen (1982), and in 1986, the German car maker became SEAT's major shareholder.
 The Ibiza Mark 1 received a very light restyling in early 1989 with a moderate exterior face lift, an entirely new, less radical interior, and many mechanical modifications.
 This is referred to as the second series, although it can be hard to distinguish from the original.
 Most obvious is the shift from a black plastic grille with seven bars to one with four body-coloured ones, with some models receiving new side moldings.
 The interior was all new, with new seats and a new steering wheel, while the gearbox was thoroughly redesigned, and the brakes and steering improved.
 At the time, the Ibiza was being produced at a rate of 1,100 cars per day, and the cumulative production had reached a half million.

-A more thorough restyling was launched in 1991 under the name New style, although by now an all-new Ibiza was being developed.
+A more thorough restyling was launched in 1991 under the name New Style, although by now, an all-new Ibiza was being developed.

-The following year, in February 1992, SEAT launched the Ibiza "Serie Olímpica" to celebrate SEAT's participation in the 1992 Olympic Games in Barcelona as a sponsor, and the SEAT Ibiza Mk1 along with the SEAT Toledo Mk1 became the official cars of the Games.
+The following year, in February 1992, SEAT launched the Ibiza "Serie Olímpica" to celebrate SEAT's participation in the 1992 Olympic Games in Barcelona as a sponsor, and the SEAT Ibiza Mk1, along with the SEAT Toledo Mk1, became the official cars of the Games.